rmjarvis/Piff/README.rst

   of the PSF at an arbitrary location.
 - Currently, the lead developers are:
   - Mike Jarvis (mikejarvis17 at gmail)
+  - Josh Meyers (jmeyers314 at gmail)
+  - Pierre-Francois Leget (leget at stanford)
   - Chris Davis (chris.pa.davis at gmail)
-  - Josh Meyers (jmeyers314 at gmail)
   If you'd like to join the development effort, or if you have any other questions or comments about the code, feel free to contact us at the above email addresses.